A Coq Mechanization of JavaScript Regular Expression Semantics: Evaluation

 \section{Evaluation}

-We claim that our mechanization of ECMAScript regexes is proven-safe, executable, faithful and future-proof.
-In this section, we evaluate each of these adjectives.
+We claim that our mechanization of ECMAScript regexes is proven-safe, executable, faithful and future-proof. \Cref{sec:proofs} describes our mechanization: we have formally proved that the specification always terminates and cannot fail.
+We substantiate the claims of executability, faithfulness, and robustness to future changes in sections~\ref{subsec:extraction}, \ref{subsec:faithful}, and~\ref{subsec:future-proof}.
+Finally, we discuss the formalization effort in section~\ref{subsec:effort}.

-First, \cref{sec:proofs} has described that our mechanization is \textit{proven-safe}.
-We have formally verified that our mechanization cannot fail and terminates in around two thousands lines of Coq.
-This is the first time that such a property is proved for ECMAScript regexes.

-\subsection{An executable mechanization}
+\subsection{An Executable Mechanization}

 Using Coq's extraction mechanism~\cite{coq_extraction}, we can generate OCaml code from our mechanization.
-This OCaml code (around three thousands lines of code) can then be executed and constitutes an independent engine for JavaScript regexes.
-We detail below interesting aspects of extracting our Coq code to a full executable OCaml engine.
+This OCaml code can then be compiled, linked with adequate libraries, and executed to produce an independent engine for matching JavaScript regexes.
+Separately, to better integrate with the JavaScript ecosystem, we use Melange~\cite{melange} to translate the generated OCaml code to JavaScript.